aditya43/docker-kubernetes/README.md

     ```
     * **NOTE:** `Docker For MAC` now stores this auth into `Keychain` for better security.
 - **Always logout from shared machines or servers when done, to protect our account.**
+- To make a `private` repository, login to Docker Hub and create the private repo first and then push Image to it.

 ----------------------------------------